 The project VM Bjerget by BIG is a very unusual building with two different sides.
 From the north and west you can see a range of metal, whose holes represent Mount Everest.
 Behind it hides a parking garage whose shelves are on sloping levels.
 The parking garage with 650 parking spaces is colorfully painted in the interior.
 Above it rises a residential building, which continues to descend until it reaches the ground.
 The VM Bjerget looks quite different from the south and the east, from here you can see many small residential units with wooden facades, which cover the entire structure on an oblique plane.
 On the ground floor there are restaurants and a district library.
 The VM Bjerget unites a major urban project with a suburban terraced housing estate.
 The project of Bjarke Ingels Group was completed in 2008.
 The building is located directly on the elevated railway line, which opens up the new district Ørestadt.

-Another project of BIG is the residential complex 8Tallet in the district of Ørestadt.
-From above, the building looks like an eight.
-Two blocks were connected in the middle with each other.
-At the southwestern corner opens the otherwise closed block and lets light into the green courtyard.
-The large opening offers a view of nature from the apartments, as the district ends here and you can see over a water surface, the meadows behind it.
-The block of flats offers many different types of flats, there are small single flats, two-storey flats and spacious penthous flats.
+Another project by BIG is the residential complex 8Tallet in the district of Ørestadt.
+From above, the structure looks like the number eight.
+Two blocks were connected with each other in the middle.
+At the southwestern corner the otherwise closed block opens up and light can shine into the green courtyard.
+The large opening offers a view from the apartments into the nature, as the district ends here and you can see over a water surface, the meadows and woods behind.
+The residential block offers many different types of flats, there are small single flats, two-storey flats and spacious penthous apartments.
 On the ground floor you will find social services, day-care centers and a restaurant with a terrace on the lake with delicious smørrebrød.
 The 8Tallet from Bjarke Ingels Group was built in 2010.
-The facades are covered with aluminum panels, in the middle area, the passages are covered with gold-colored metal plates.
+The facades are covered with aluminum panels.
+In the middle area, the passages are covered with gold-colored metal plates.

-A waste incineration plant with ski slope, that's Amager Bakke from BIG Architekten.
+A waste incineration plant with a ski slope, that's Amager Bakke designed by BIG architects.
 The old power plant was demolished and replaced by this spectacular new building.
 At the highest point, the power plant looks more like a skyscraper.
 From the very top, the ski slope winds down to the very bottom.
 Copenhagen wants to be the first CO2 neutral capital and this waste incineration plant makes a big contribution.
 The building should serve not only its purpose but have another benefit for the inhabitants of Copenhagen.
 There is a hiking trail next to the ski slope that leads to the summit, and at the top there is a cafe overlooking the city.
-From up here you can see the Little Mermaid sitting on its rock about 1.5 kilometers away.
-Amager Bakke is still under construction and is likely to open in early 2020.
+From up here you can see the Little Mermaid sitting on her rock about 1.5 kilometers away.
+Amager Bakke was opened in 2020.